 The individuals which the fraternal orders must attract, in the writer’s opinion, are those 20- and 30-year-olds who are the upcoming adult generation.
-Irregardless of what the reader may call them – Gen-X, Y, Z, millennials – this generation of individuals are much more technologically astute and savvy than their predecessor generations.
+Regardless of what the reader may call them – Gen-X, Y, Z, millennials – this generation of individuals is much more technologically astute and savvy than their predecessor generations.
 As a result it is the writer’s opinion that in order to revitalize, grow, and thrive the Fraternal Family (Masonic Lodges, Eastern Star and the concordant youth groups) must adapt to the technological requirements of their target membership audience.
 In the writer’s opinion these potential members actively look to the internet and a relevant organization website as a prerequisite to any meaningful participation in any fraternal organization.

-For example, as of this writing in early February, 2016, in California there are some 150-odd operating Chapters of Eastern Star with a very small number of them (less than 15) having a website listed on the California Grand Chapter website.
+For example, as of early February, 2016, in California there are some 150-odd operating Chapters of Eastern Star with a very small number of them (less than 15) having a website listed on the California Grand Chapter website.
 Of those few links listed several lead to dead links and two are not websites but rather a Facebook group and a blog.
 The writer found only two links that actually led to current operational websites.
 The remaining links lead to websites that appear to be outdated and/or not maintained.
 And… the links that do exist are behind the login firewall of the Grand Chapter website and not accessible by visitors or the potential member seeking information about a potential local Chapter.
 What impression do we present to the potential member pool who are seeking comprehensive current information?
 I suspect that we “turn-off” potential members simply because we fail in being technologically relevant to today’s target audience.
 Additionally, our current and future potential membership base needs a consistent, comprehensive, and current source for authoritative information on what’s happening in their home Chapter and in the local Chapters in their geographical area.

 This website is the contribution of the writer and his wife to the Fraternal family in hopes of effectively addressing the above concerns, and is based on the following observations.
 All Chapter websites, if designed and constructed as the writer envisions would be essentially the same in that they would all: